 - if applicable, prepare the Director for Committee memberships by additionally providing induction material relevant to the specific committee.

 During the year, formal appraisals of the Group Chief Executive and the Group Finance Director were undertaken by the Non-Executive Chairman.
 The Non-Executive Chairman and all Non-Executive Directors had an annual appraisal conducted by the Senior Independent Director.

 KPI ASSESSMENT AND RISK MANAGEMENT

 The Board have the overall responsibility for setting the key performance indicators and selecting the appropriate form of measurement to allow an objective assessment of the Group’s performance.
-The Board also sets appropriate targets against each indicator and ensures timely and accurate measurements against each identified performance indicators.
+The Board also sets appropriate targets against each indicator and ensures timely and accurate measurements against each identified performance indicator.
 See page 5 for further details of the key performance indicators of the Group.